 While the primary purpose of the National Taichung Theatre (台中國家歌劇院) is to promote art, incubate creative ideas, and host various live performances, many people visit the theatre to see the futuristic modern architecture.

 While you are there, walk through the entire theatre and see all the exciting spaces.
 The performance stages are on the second through the fourth floor, a restaurant on the fifth, and a cafe, shop and “art corner” are all on the main floor.
 And don’t forget to take the elevator to the Sky Garden on the rooftop (see the main photo).
 It is an excellent spot to see the neighbourhood from above.

 How to get to National Taichung Theatre From Rainbow Village, take a local bus #358 to Lingdong High School.
 Then walk to the bus stop to catch bus #199.
 If you don’t want to take multiple buses, take an Uber for 20 minutes.
 It costs between NT$190-240.

 10. Cap off your night by eating street food at Feng Chia Night Market

-While there are night markets closer to the city core, Feng Chia Night Market (逢甲夜市) is the biggest and one of the best night markets in Taichung.
+And to finish off your Taichung day tour, visit Feng Chia Night Market (逢甲夜市), the biggest and one of the best night markets in Taichung.

 Located at the north end of the city in Xitun District, the market has over 30,000 people visiting during the weekend.
 And it is popular with locals as the night market is located right by a university.